“There are so many direct mail marketing companies! How can I find the right fit for us?”

 Traditional vs. Modern Direct Mail Marketing Companies

-Traditional printer/mailers and direct mail agencies have people handling more of the tasks required to create a campaign.
+Traditional printer/mailers and direct mail marketing agencies have people handling more of the tasks required to create a campaign.
 Each campaign is a bespoke effort, with collaboration, meetings, calls, emails & other more labor intensive workflows.

 The first question to ask yourself?
 Which type of company is a better fit?
 Do you and your team like to move quickly & get things done?
 Or do you like to have your hand held & prefer a more high touch process?